aanunez/UW-CTRI-Publications-Demo/README.md

+UW Doit will be stripping script tags in 2023, this page will need to be migrated to a Google Tag Manager before then.

+##

 New searchable publications table for a new publications page.
 [Demo site here](https://uwctri.github.io/Publications_Page/)

 * style.css contains all UW default styling, nothing new